jamesshore/ergotest/docs/assertion_api.md

 * assert.matchesGroup(actual: string, regex: RegExp, expectedMatch: string | null, message?: string)

 Executes `regex` against `actual` and compares the first capturing group against `expectedMatch`.
 Fails if they aren’t the same.
-To say the capturing group wasn’t found, provide `null` to `expectedMatch`.
+To say the capturing group shouldn't be found, provide `null` to `expectedMatch`.

 This assertion is useful for comparing large strings.
 It allows you to extract just the piece you care about and compare it in isolation, leading to better assertion errors than [assert.match()](#assertmatch).